 - Home App

-An unmatched robot vacuum in the whole market.
+An unmatched robot vacuum in the whole market and the top dog when you compare Roomba models.
 If you’ve got the budget and many carpets then this is the Roomba for you.

-Roomba i7+ – Self Disposing & High Spec
+Roomba i7+ – Automatic Dirt Disposal & High Spec

 The Roomba i7+ is a new model which did not get released too long before the Roomba S9.
 Many of the key features in the S9 that make it so effective are found in the i7, although the design, cleaning system and motor power are lesser.
-In some ways, the i7 was a more innovative product than the S9 as it was the first robot vacuum to use a self disposal system.
+In some ways, the i7 was a more innovative product than the S9 as it was the first robot Roomba that used an Automatic Dirt Disposal system.
+A good article to read if you’re interested in that two robot vacuum is this Roomba S9 vs i7 comparison.

 1.Automatic Dirt Disposal

 The i7+ came out with the ability to self dispose of its waste, up to 30 cleans worth, using iRobots Clean Base.
 As mentioned with the Roomba S9+, the Clean Base should be viewed as a standalone product that is compatible with the i7 and S9 (adding the “+”).
-If self disposal technology is something that you are particularly keen on, you will have to get the i7 or S9 model.
+If Automatic Dirt Disposal technology is something that you are particularly keen on, you will have to get the i7 or S9 model.
 This has huge benefits if you are so inclined, yet beware of the more than hefty price tag that comes along with it.
 You could always start with the i7 as a standalone and add it in later if you are not sure.
+Read more about the differences between the Roomba i7 vs i7+ here.

 2.iAdapt 3.0 & IMPRINT Mapping